 That’s it!!
 We love how these succulent pumpkins turned out😍😍!
 For the succulents we got a few different types of succulents soaked the soil in water and gently separated them before planting each in the pumpkin planter.

 I also added some moss to the pumpkins.
-If want to do the same you can find the instructions here – https://www.lilyardor.com/concrete-pumpkin-diy/
+If want to do the same to your succulent pumpkin you can find the instructions here – https://www.lilyardor.com/concrete-pumpkin-diy/

 That’s all for today!!
 Happy Fall everyone!
-These succulent pumpkins were so fun to make!
+I hope you liked this succulent pumpkin tutorial!
+They were so fun to make!
 I hope to make more projects that involve little Oleg. 🙂 Let me know what you think of these ?
 I was also thinking you could probably add colored orange powder to the concrete mix to make orange pumpkins.
 Those would look adorable.
 Hope this inspired you 🤗 Thanks for tuning in!